EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 {% endhighlight %}

 All tables are copied to the `'public'` SCHEMA.
-However, I prefer to keep the data in schemas other then public and move all tables to a schema named `'ecotox'`
+However, I prefer to keep the data in schemas other than public and move all tables to a schema named `'ecotox'`

 {% highlight r %}